 3/15

-Abbreviations: AAP, abiraterone acetate plus prednisone; NE, could not be estimated; OS, overall survival; PBO, placebo; rPFS, radiographic progression-free survival.
+Abbreviations: AAP, abiraterone acetate plus prednisone; HR, hazard ratio; NE, non estimable; OS, overall survival; PBO, placebo; rPFS, radiographic progression-free survival.

 Note: Non-BRCA subgroups were not statistically powered for formal testing in this exploratory analysis.
 Hazard ratios were stratified by disease volume (high vs low).